Labour, migration, borders, money, property inheritance, class, the state, southern Africa.

 Maxim previously worked at the University of Birmingham, and before that at the British Museum.
 For the BM’s interdisciplinary ‘Money in Africa’ project, he conducted ethnographic fieldwork with small-scale businesspeople in Malawi and interview-based research in Nigeria’s and Uganda’s central banks.

-Maxim is Co-Editor of AFRICA: Journal of the International African Institute.
-He serves on the editorial boards of the Journal of Southern African Studies and African Studies Review, and on the council of the African Studies Association of the UK.
+Maxim is a former Editor of AFRICA: Journal of the International African Institute and the Journal of Southern African Studies, and a former member of the council of the African Studies Association of the UK.
+He serves on the editorial boards of AFRICA, the Journal of Southern African Studies and African Studies Review.

 Maxim is a Research Associate at the Wits Institute of Social and Economic Research, University of the Witwatersrand, and a Senior Honorary Research Fellow in the Department of African Studies and Anthropology, University of Birmingham.
 In 2018, Maxim gave the Malinowski Memorial Lecture, hosted by the Department of Anthropology at the London School of Economics.

 Maxim teaches on ODID’s MPhil in Development Studies.

 He has previously taught and convened courses on economic anthropology, anthropological theory, gender and development, South Africa, the anthropology of Africa, and interdisciplinary research methods.

 Books and monographsBolt, Maxim (2015) 'Zimbabwe's Migrants and South Africa's Border Farms: the roots of impermanence ', Cambridge University Press